-24 Jul Vegan and Vegetarian Guide to Reykjavik, Iceland
+24 Jul Vegan and Vegetarian Restaurants in Reykjavik, Iceland

 For such a small capital city in regards to population, Reykjavik actually had a surprising amount of options for the vegan or vegetarian traveler.
 When I’m at home, I eat fairly natural, organic, and am by definition, a pescetarian (although wild-caught fish isn’t cheap in Norway, so I typically take on a vegetarian’s diet).
 On the other hand, I tend to taste and eat anything when I’m on the road in an effort to not miss out on any great culinary experiences.
 But, it makes my heart happy when I can find places that do right by me in my usual setting.
 This guide (originally published in 2013 but still up-to-date) will hopefully make life easier for the vegan or vegetarian in Reykjavik.